Reinforcement learning-based estimation for partial differential equations: Results

-The trained RL-ROE and the KF-ROE are now compared based on their ability to track reference trajectories corresponding to various $\mu$ using sparse measurements of $u$ from a limited number $p$ of equally-spaced sensors (Appendix \ref{sec:ObservationMatrix} describes the corresponding $\mC$).
+The trained RL-ROE and the KF-ROE are now compared based on their ability to track trajectories of $\vz_k$ corresponding to various $\mu$ using sparse measurements from the $p$ equally-spaced sensors.
 The evaluation is carried out using 20 initial state estimates sampled from a Gaussian distribution with unit standard deviation.
 Beginning with $p = 4$ sensors, Figure \ref{fig:Burgers_error} reports the mean (lines) and standard deviation (shaded areas) of the normalized $L_2$ error for 3 values of $\mu$ not present in the training dataset $\mZ_\mathrm{train}$ used to construct the ROM and train the RL-ROE.
-The normalized $L_2$ error is defined as $||\hat{\vz}_k - \vz_k||/||\vz_k||$, where $\vz_k$ is the high-dimensional reference solution and $\hat{\vz}_k = \mU \hat{\vx}_k$ is the high-dimensional reconstruction of the RL-ROE or KF-ROE estimate $\hat{\vx}_k$.
-The error of the RL-ROE is very close to the lower bound, which is the error incurred by projecting the reference solution $\vz_k$ to the modes $\mU$, i.e.~the lowest possible error achievable by an ROE based on $\mU$.
+The normalized $L_2$ error is defined as $||\hat{\vz}_k - \vz_k||/||\vz_k||$, where $\vz_k$ is the high-dimensional ground-truth state and $\hat{\vz}_k = \mU \hat{\vx}_k$ is the high-dimensional reconstruction of the RL-ROE or KF-ROE estimate $\hat{\vx}_k$.
+The error of the RL-ROE is very close to the lower bound, which is the error incurred by projecting the ground-truth state $\vz_k$ to the modes $\mU$, i.e.~the lowest possible error achievable by an ROE based on $\mU$.

-Spatio-temporal contours of the reference solutions for the same 3 values of $\mu$ and the corresponding RL-ROE and KF-ROE high-dimensional estimates are shown in Figure \ref{fig:Burgers_snapshots}.
+Spatio-temporal contours of the ground-truth solutions for the same 3 values of $\mu$ and the corresponding RL-ROE and KF-ROE high-dimensional estimates are shown in Figure \ref{fig:Burgers_snapshots}.
 The RL-ROE vastly outperforms the KF-ROE, which demonstrates the superiority of a nonlinear correction to the estimator dynamics (\ref{eq:EstimatorDynamics}).
 We emphasize that the Kalman filter was tuned to obtain the best possible results for the KF-ROE (see Appendix \ref{sec:KF} for details on the tuning process).

-Figure \ref{fig:Burgers_error_vs_s} reports the time average of the normalized $L_2$ error as a function of $\mu$ for $p = 4$, with the values present in $\mZ_\mathrm{train}$ indicated by large circles.
-The RL-ROE exhibits robust performance across the entire parameter range $\mu \in [0,1]$, including when estimating previously unseen trajectories.